 *If your vehicle’s registration has been suspended you will not be able to make an online payment.

-SUMMER: Beginning May 15, 2023 and ending August 18, 2023, free parking will be permitted at all city meters north of, and including, Wilson Avenue downtown.
-All meters that are included in the free parking are marked by a blue bag labeled 'free parking' that is placed over the meter.
+HOLIDAY: Beginning December 11, 2023 and ending January 5, 2024, free parking will be permitted at all city meters north of, and including, Wilson Avenue downtown.
+All meters that are included in the free parking are marked by a blue bag or blue ribbon labeled 'free parking'.
 This also includes city lot 6 with the exception of spaces designated as permit-only.
 Free Parking during this time excludes city lot 10 and the 15-minute meters in front of the Post Office.

 No person, firm, or corporation shall use the streets, alleys or any parking place for the storage of vehicles.
 A person shall be deemed to be using the streets, alleys or other public parking places for storage whenever they shall park a vehicle thereon for a continuous period of twenty four (24) hours or more.

 The city imposes special restrictions to facilitate snow removal and street cleaning.
 From November 1 through April 1, between the hours of 2 a.m. and 7 a.m., motorists must park on the side of the street that corresponds with the date: the side of the street with odd-numbered houses on odd-numbered calendar days, and vice versa.
 All streets in the city are subject to the odd-even calendar parking restriction.
-This ordinance modifies areas on city streets where parking is authorized.
-Areas that restrict/prohibit parking on an ongoing basis are not affected by the calendar ordinance and continue to be restricted as posted.
+Signs that restrict or prohibit parking continue to be enforced as posted.